 x – Input / Output Does not Matter

 The best way to see the development of the programmable logic controller program is to follow the sequence table along with the following program.
-You will see the direct correlation between the two and get a good understanding of the process.
+You will see the direct correlation between the two and understand the process well.

 Control of the Motor (Conveyor) and the paint spray is done with the V0:0 contacts in front of the actual PLC output.
 The conveyor and paint spray will stop when timer 0 is done.
 This is the delay after the last box is detected to allow the box to be painted and loaded onto the hopper.

 Watch on YouTube: PLC Programming Example – Paint Spraying